AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

-This section describes the planned enhancements for existing features for future versions of BiteBuddy.
+This section describes the planned enhancements for future versions of BiteBuddy.

 Team size: 5